blischalk/slae/exercise5/assignment5.1.md

 int 0x80 ;; Call socket syscall

-; Save returned file descriptor xchg eax,ebx
+; Save returned file descriptor
+; Not only does it save the file descriptor but
+; It sets up ebx for the Dup2 call
+; Which is the "New File Descriptor"
+; That will be used in place of the "Old File Descriptor" ; Killing 2 birds with 1 stone xchg eax,ebx

-; Load 0x2 into ecx for the dup2 loop
+; Load 0x2 into ecx for the dup2 loop counter and fd number pop ecx
-pop ecx

 ; Dup2 loop